Jordonbc/VREngine/README.md

-VREngine is a Unreal Engine plugin that lets you easilly create VR projects.
+VREngine is a Unreal Engine plugin that lets you easily create VR projects.
 It provides all the necessary ground work so you can focus more on the game rather than creating basic VR things like movement and item pickup.

 ## Motivation